Milestone (Lead album)

-Milestone (stylized as MILESTONE) is the eighth studio album released by the Japanese hip-hop group Lead on July 18, 2018, released over two years after their previous album The Showcase.
+Milestone is the eighth studio album released by the Japanese hip-hop group Lead on July 18, 2018, released over two years after their previous album The Showcase.

-The album included the singles Tokyo Fever, Beautiful Day and Bumblebee.
+The album included the singles "Tokyo Fever", "Beautiful Day" and "Bumblebee".

 Milestone was released in three separate editions; a CD only version, a 2CD edition that contained a special booklet, and a CD+DVD edition, which housed music videos for not only the new track "Love or Love?", but also the videos from the singles.
 This was the first time all of the music videos from prior singles were placed on the DVD to a studio album.

 Information

-Milestone is the eighth studio album released by the Japanese hip-hop group Lead, released two years after their previous studio album The Showcase.
-The album debut at #8 on the Oricon Albums Charts, but climbed to the #7 position, taking the weekly ranking of #8.
+Milestone debuted at #8 on the Oricon Albums Charts, but climbed to the #7 position, taking the weekly ranking of #8.
 This became their third consecutive album to chart in the top ten on Oricon, which began with their 2012 album Now or Never.
 By week seven, the album was at #37, making it their longest charting album.

 The album was released in three separate editions: a standard CD containing thirteen musical tracks; a type A CD+DVD edition, which housed music videos for not only the new track "Love or Love?", but all the videos from the singles; and a type B 2CD edition that contained thirteen tracks on the first disc and Mokudan radio show, which was hosted by the group, and a special booklet.
 The type A and B editions were also given first press limited editions, which included tickets to the group's upcoming tour Lead Upturn 2018 ~Milestone~.

 Milestone became the group's first album to harbor all of the corresponding singles' music videos.
 These were "Tokyo Fever" (2017), "Beautiful Day" and "Shampoo Bubble" from Beautiful Day (2017), and "Bumblebee" (2018).

 As a special promotion, beginning July 18 on both Amazon Japan and at CD shops nationwide, buyers were able to get one of two possible "Lead Special Posters" when they purchased either the limited type A or B edition of the album.
 The posters were available on a first-come, first-served basis.
 In the first press limited editions of both type A and B of Milestone, special participation tickets were included to the group's nationwide tour Lead Upturn 2018 ~Milestone~, which began August 5, 2018.
 There were two tickets placed in with the first press editions of the album, combined with a "Changing Jacket Set", that included one of three possible versions.